JoinColony/colonyJS/docs/_Topics_TokensAndFunding.md

 ### Get Total Supply

-You can get the total supply of your token using an instance of [TokenClient](/colonyjs/api-tokenclient):
+You can get the total supply of the token using an instance of [TokenClient](/colonyjs/api-tokenclient):

 ```js